Citi fills global retail role with Larsen in Hong Kong

-HONG KONG, June 27 (Reuters) - Citigroup Inc has named Jonathan Larsen as global head of its retail bank, filling the position for the first time with an Asia-based banker.
+HONG KONG (Reuters) - Citigroup Inc (C.N) has named Jonathan Larsen as global head of its retail bank, filling the position for the first time with an Asia-based banker.

 Citigroup has a far-reaching investment banking operation in Asia, although its consumer business in the region is a massive driver of revenue for the New York-based bank.